BEAGLE: Behavior-Enforced Agent for Grounded Learner Emulation: Evaluation

-\paragraph{Qualitative Analysis of EFI.} We also show the design feature of blocking the knowledge using EFI.
-As shown in Figure~\ref{fig:efi_qualitative}, BEAGLE forces agents to navigate genuine conceptual gaps when enabling EFI.
+\textbf{EFI Ablation (Qualitative).} We also show the design feature of blocking the knowledge using EFI.
+As shown in Fig.~\ref{fig:efi_qualitative}, \beagle forces agents to navigate conceptual gaps when enabling EFI.
 When the \texttt{math} library is blocked via EFI, \phigh{} performers attempt to implement manual trigonometric approximations, while \plow{} performers guess based on expected outputs.
-This validates that EFI effectively reinstates the first curse: the agent is forced to operate from a state of genuine ignorance, improvising incorrect solutions rather than accessing suppressed expert knowledge. \paragraph{Decoupling $\rho_{\text{behav}}$ and $\rho_{\text{persona}}$.} A $2 \times 2$ factorial experiment ($N=440$) validates that $\rho_{\text{behav}}$ and $\rho_{\text{persona}}$ control orthogonal dimensions.
-Behavioral profiles differentiate performance through \enacting{} persistence: \plow{} students become trapped in impulsive action loops, while \phigh{} students escape to planning and monitoring.
-Persona affects only surface expression without altering dynamics. \textit{This validates the decoupled design: behavior drives task outcomes while persona independently shapes linguistic style} (App.~\ref{sec:decoupling}).
+This shows that BKT+EFI effectively forced the agent to operate in genuine ignorance, improvising alternative solutions.